Aakash-Thakre/two-tier-app-deployment/README.md

 kubectl apply -f mysql-init-configmap.yml
 ```

-Before the deployment of the flask-app run kubectl get svc and copy the mysql cluster IP and paste in the flask-app-deployment.yml env varibale MYSQL_HOST so there is no crashback error
+> Note: Before the deployment of the flask-app run kubectl get svc and copy the mysql cluster IP and paste in the flask-app-deployment.yml env varibale MYSQL_HOST so there is no crashback error

 ```bash
 kubectl apply -f flask-app-deployment.yml